alextakele/alx-backend-javascript/README.md

 t add
 # ALX Backend JavaScript
-This repository contains all Proects in ALX Backend with JavaScript:
+This repository contains all Projects in ALX Backend with JavaScript:

 •	0x00-ES6_basic